 EMEC's Orkney test sites

-EMEC’s tidal test site at the Fall of Warness, located to the west of the island Eday, was chosen for its high velocity marine currents which reach almost 4 m/s (8 knots) in spring tides.
+On offer in Orkney are purpose-built, fully-accredited, open-sea testing facilities where devices can really be put through their paces.
+EMEC’s Billia Croo test site is found on the western edge of the Orkney mainland in an area with some of the highest wave energy potential in Europe.
+The tidal test site at the Fall of Warness, located to the west of the island Eday, was chosen for its high velocity marine currents which reach almost 4 m/s (8 knots) in spring tides.

 There are also scale test sites in Scapa Flow and Shapinsay Sound where smaller devices, sub-systems and components can gain real sea experience in less challenging conditions.

 Orkney is an ideal base for marine energy testing thanks to its strong tidal currents, grid-connection and close proximity to sheltered harbour facilities.
 There is also an incredible wealth of renewable, maritime and environmental expertise within the local community.